Prashant-17-11/PetSocialNetwork/README.md

 Next, update the usernames prop of the Userlist component.
 Change it from empty array to {friends}.

+## Task 8

+Let's update the users profile picture.

+Find the div with the class name of profile-picture.
+For ifLoading == false put an image tag with src={this.state.userData.profilePictureUrl} and alt=""

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).